Wellness Metrics Profile +Cardio Profile is for both men and women. The test is for the following 22 hormones and vitamins:

 Free Triiodothyronine (FT3)

 It is the active form of thyroid hormone.
-Normal levels keep the body functioning properly and are crucial for the maintenance of physical and mental health.
+Normal levels keep the body functioning properly and are crucial for maintaining physical and mental health.

 Free Thyroxin (fT4)

-It is the main (inactive) thyroid hormone.
-A well-regulated process causes thyroxin to generate a much more potent thyroid hormone T3 (Triiodothyronine).
+It is the primary (inactive) thyroid hormone.
+However, a well-regulated process causes thyroxin to generate a much more potent thyroid hormone, T3 (Triiodothyronine).